zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/submission.md

 title: Form Submission
 ---

-Validate the submitted data before it reach the server. {% .lead %}
+Validate the submitted data before it reaches the server. {% .lead %}

 For a submission to be processed it has to pass first the [fields validation](#fields-validation) as well as the [CAPTCHA validation](#captcha-validation), if any set.